Healthy Homes Reported in Uganda

 Healthy Homes receive an official certificate and community recognition.
-With these behaviors in places, families can prevent the water-borne diseases that keep them trapped in poverty.
+With these behaviors in place, families can prevent the waterborne diseases that keep them trapped in poverty.

 “We are happy to see the first Healthy Homes in Kaliro,” says Dr. Pamela Crane-Hoover, Lifewater’s VP of Global Programs.
 “Our field staff are effectively training community leaders to implement helpful WASH tools and behaviors and serve as examples in their communities.
 Now that these leaders have made the changes in their own homes, they can teach their neighbors how to do the same.”